 Being outside the workplace impacts how one executes their tasks.
 It determines what works best when you can’t meet people face-to-face or walk over to your coworkers can be difficult.

-We have seven methods that remote teams can adopt to increase productivity until they can return to their office spaces.
+We have seven methods that remote teams can adopt to increase productivity until returning to their office spaces.

 1. Get Feedback on Remote Working

-Remote working isn’t something everyone is familiar with, but it does have it’s advantages, and by now, people are becoming used to this new method of working.
+Remote working isn’t something everyone is familiar with, but it has its advantages, and by now, people are becoming used to this new method of working.

-As we settle into what will likely be more months of working from home, team managers should encourage employees to share their experiences with the new working model.
+As we settle into what will likely be more months of working from home, team managers should encourage employees to share their new working model experiences.

 Weekly check-ins on the following should become part of the management plan: